kajoHQ/kajo/README.md

 ### Security
 KAJO operates entirely within your Kubernetes cluster, providing an inherent level of security and control.

-### Idempotence
-Tasks are designed to yield the same results, irrespective of the number of executions, to ensure consistency.

 ### Exactly Once Execution
 KAJO guarantees that each task is executed only once, preventing duplicate executions and ensuring data integrity.